Holy Cross Church (Neuenwalde Convent): Pastors

 The advowson at the Holy Cross Church was first with the convent's provost and later with its prioress.
 In 1683 the Bremian Knighthood claimed the advowson, including it in the monastic statute (Klosterordnung) royally confirmed in the same year, erroneously assuming the advowson had been with Degingk before.
 Thus the Knighthood elected Pastor Valentin Bothe in 1687.
 Bremen-Verden's general government protested this and by a declaratory action enforced its advowson.
-Below is the list of pastors at the Holy Cross Church since its reconstruction after the 1629 fire.